Case Study 4: EduPath Learning Solutions - Worked Solution

 Phase 1 (Months 1-6):

-- FERPA framework: Consent objects, restriction rules, Shield encryption deployed and validated before K-12 launch at month 6.
+- FERPA framework: Consent objects, FLS via K12 Data Access Permission Set Group, Shield encryption deployed and validated before K-12 launch at month 6.

 Phase 2 (Months 4-12):

-- Zendesk: 180K historical tickets migrated as read-only Cases (closed status, archived).
-Active tickets cut over during a maintenance window — MuleSoft dual-writes for 2-week parallel period.
+- Zendesk: 180K historical tickets migrated as read-only Cases (closed status, archived) with original timestamps and agent assignments preserved.
+Active tickets cut over during a maintenance window; MuleSoft dual-writes for 2-week parallel period.

 - Stripe: No bulk migration.
 MuleSoft syncs active subscription status and payment events going forward.
-Historical payment data remains in Stripe (accessible via API if needed).
+Historical payment data remains in Stripe (accessible via MuleSoft experience API in the agent console).

 - DocuSign: Connect via MuleSoft for new contracts.
 Historical contracts remain in DocuSign with links stored on Account/Contract records.